microsoft/vscode-wiki/Commit-Signing.md

 # Configure GitHub

-Simply follow the [Adding a new GPG key to your GitHub account](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-gpg-key-to-your-github-account) guide.
+Follow the [Adding a new GPG key to your GitHub account](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-gpg-key-to-your-github-account) guide to give GitHub your **public key**.

 # Configure Git